Home-made seed bars June 21 2016, 0 Comments

 Pre-heat the oven to 150 degrees

-Gently heat the Butter, peanut butter and around 3/4's of the honey in a pan until it's liquid.
+Gently heat the peanut butter and the honey in a pan until it's liquid.
 Turn off the heat.

-Add the other ingredients bit by bit and mix in until they are all coated.
+Add the other ingredients (oats last) bit by bit and mix in until they are all coated.

-Place the loaf tin in the oven and cook for 10-12 minutes.
+Place in the oven and cook for 10-12 minutes.
 You don't really want them to brown - just heat enough to hold the bar together.

-Allow to cool before lifting each loaf out of the tin using the paper.
+Allow to cool before lifting each bar out of the tim.
 Keep in an air tight tin and try not to eat them all at once!